 What communication skills should you bring to teamwork?

 Being a good team member means communicating your ideas with the group.
 You should be able to convey information via phone, email, and in person.
 In addition, you want to make sure your tone is always professional but friendly.
-Both verbal and nonverbal communication is essential when working within a group setting.
+Both verbal communication and nonverbal communication is essential when working within a group setting.

 Here are some communication skills you should be aware of: